 After 41 years of working in Finance for the General Electric Company, Wayne and his wife Joan moved to Brighton in 2006 for the “Good Life”.
 He has remained actively involved in the Brighton community, serving as Treasurer for the Downtown Business Improvement Association, as a Director for the Horticultural Society, and has provided assistance to other local not for profit organizations.
 He has also served on municipal committees, specifically Economic Development and the Rose Ellery Park Committee.

 Nancy Wilson, Director

 Nancy has lived in Brighton since 1992.
-She spent her 30-year career as a teacher at ENSS educating students across multiple subjects and school/community projects.
+She retired from teaching in 2022, having spent her entire teaching career at East Northumberland Secondary School.
 Her talents have supported such projects as the ENSS Peace Project (2017), an international letter writing campaign in honour of Remembrance Day and the ENSS Garden of Hope (2018), a memorial garden dedicated to all those in the community touched by cancer.
 The garden was constructed at the school in 2020 with the help of a grant from the Brian Todd Memorial Community Fund.
 Nancy was invited by the BTMCF Board of Directors to join the Board in April, 2021.